Become an Agent of Hope

 In 1931, Jane Addams would elevate Social Work to international visibility after being awarded the Nobel Peace Prize for her effort in establishing settlement houses for Chicago-based immigrants.
 Since then, a number of the benefits we take for granted are a result of the hard work of justice-minded advocates who chose to reduce suffering and improve the well-being of others.

 As a graduate of King’s BSW and/or MSW programs, you are well prepared to serve individuals and communities in need and help children, families, those with mental health challenges, and more.
-Your skills are needed – according to the Bureau of Labor Statistics, THE DEMAND FOR SOCIAL WORKERS IS RISING.
+Your skills are needed now, more than ever.

 Care for Your Community – and Advance Your Career